jMetal/jMetalSP/README.md

 * [`DynamicContinuousApplication`](https://github.com/jMetal/jMetalSP/blob/master/jmetalsp-examples/src/main/java/org/uma/jmetalsp/examples/continuousproblemapplication/DynamicContinuousApplication.java).
 Example of using NSGA-II, MOCell or SMPSO to solve the FDA problems using the default streaming runtime, i.e. without Spark
 * [`DynamicTSPApplication`](https://github.com/jMetal/jMetalSP/blob/master/jmetalsp-examples/src/main/java/org/uma/jmetalsp/examples/dynamictsp/DynamicTSPApplication.java).
 Example of using NSGA-II or MOCell or SMPSO to solve a bi-objective TSP problem using the default streaming runtime, i.e. without Spark.
 The streaming data source simulates changes in the cost matrix (no external data source is used).
 This is a simplied version the algorithm presented in MOD 2016.
 * [`NSGAIIRunner`](https://github.com/jMetal/jMetalSP/blob/master/jmetalsp-spark/src/main/java/org/uma/jmetalsp/spark/evaluator/NSGAIIRunner.java).
 This example, included in the paper to be presented in EMO 2017, shows how to configure the standard NSGA-II algorithm to solve a modified version of the ZDT1 problem using the Spark evaluator to evaluate the solutions of the population in parallel.

+## Requirements
+To run the examples that do not use Spark you need:
+* Java JDK 8
+* Apache Maven

+To execute the codes with Spark:
+* Spark 2.0.0 or later

 ## References
 * José A. Cordero, Antonio J. Nebro, Juan J. Durillo, José García-Nieto, Ismael Navas-Delgado, José F. Aldana-Montes: "Dynamic Multi-Objective Optimization With jMetal and Spark: a Case Study".
 MOD 2016 ([DOI](http://dx.doi.org/10.1007/978-3-319-51469-7_9)).